 Second, leaders can continue to build a UTM environment by enforcing the Eight-Step Training Model.
 This is the framework over which all training is built and is a requirement for consistent training success.
-The Eight-Step Training Model is a blueprint - a fill-in-the-blanks model for leaders at every level to ensure completeness in planning, preparation, execution, and assessment.
-It is based on the Troop Leading Procedures (TLPs), which we all learned as young officers or enlisted Soldiers and utilize for everything we do operationally.
+The Eight-Step Training Model is a blueprint - a fill-in-the-blanks model for leaders at every level to ensure completeness in planning, preparation, execution and assessment.
+It is based on the troop-leading procedures (TLPs), which we all learned as young officers or Soldiers and use for everything we do operationally.
 Perhaps for this reason, we assume that our subordinates know and understand the benefits of using this tool.
 Make it explicit; trust but verify; and teach your subordinates the importance and the benefits of this structured approach to training, just as you teach them utilization of the TLPs for operational missions.